-Employers suspecting that an employee violated a noncompete can often obtain valuable evidence from the employee's computer.
-In particular, information about which electronic files a departing employee accessed, transferred, printed, or deleted is often incriminating evidence of impermissible competitive activity.
+Employers suspecting that an employee violated a non-compete can often obtain valuable evidence from the employee's computer.
+In particular, information about which electronically stored information (ESI) a departing employee accessed, transferred, printed, or deleted is often incriminating evidence of impermissible competitive activity.